-Whether you’re taking the next few weeks off entirely or need to work on your business during the festive period planning your time is more important than ever.
+Whether you’re taking the festive season off entirely or need to work on your business during the holidays planning your time is more important than ever.

 Setting out what you’re doing and when will help stop you feeling torn between work and your family life and decrease feelings of stress, overwhelm and guilt.

 Here’s my guide on how to ensure your business and your down time runs as effortlessly as possible this year: